sksoumik/programming_notes/README.md

 The ROC curve is a graphical  representation of the contrast between true **positive rates** and the false **positive rate** at various thresholds.
 It’s often used as a proxy for the trade-off between the **sensitivity** of the model (true positives) vs the  fall-out or the probability it will trigger a false alarm (false  positives).

+## Convolution Operation

+There are two inputs to a convolutional operation

+i) A 3D volume (input image) of size (nin x nin x channels)

+ii) A set of ‘k’ filters (also called as kernels or feature extractors)  each one of size (f x f x channels), where f is typically 3 or 5.

+An excellent blog post can be found [here](https://towardsdatascience.com/understanding-semantic-segmentation-with-unet-6be4f42d4b47).

 ## L1 and L2 regularization

 A regression model that uses L1 regularization technique is called ***Lasso Regression\*** and model which uses L2 is called ***Ridge Regression\***.